Keyboard shortcuts

 });

-After the plugin is exposed to JavaScript, we can rerun pnpm build in crates/binding to build the plugin.
-Make sure you have lib.crate-type = ["cdylib"] defined in your Cargo.toml file.
+After exposing the plugin to JavaScript, rerun pnpm build in crates/binding to build the plugin.
+Ensure you have lib.crate-type = ["cdylib"] defined in your Cargo.toml file.

 Note: The cdylib crate type is required for the plugin to be used in JavaScript.